Skip to main content

 git push -u origin feature/your-feature-name

-# Open PR targeting dev branch
+# Open PR on GitHub

-# - Base: dev (not main!)
+# - Base: dev (NEVER main!)

 # - Compare: feature/your-feature-name